rupeshm/ruby_bdd/README.md

    Example: Extract the driver to 'C:\Temp\SeleniumDriver\' and put this path to the environment variable.

-## Test Setup
+## Basic Usage
 1. Clone or Download the repository
-2. If downloaded, extract the repository to local directory
+   * If downloaded, extract the repository to local directory

-   Example: Extract the repository to 'Documents\GitHub\ruby_bdd'
+     * Example: Extract the repository to 'Documents\GitHub\ruby_bdd'

-## Executing the Test
-- Navigate to the test folder ruby_bdd from command prompt/Terminal
+2. Navigate to the test ruby_bdd from command prompt

-  Example: if the test is downloaded/cloned to 'Documents\GitHub\ruby_bdd' then open command prompt and navigate to 'Documents\GitHub\ruby_bdd'
+   * Example: if the test is downloaded/cloned to 'Documents\GitHub\ruby_bdd' then open command prompt and navigate to 'Documents\GitHub\ruby_bdd'
-- Execute the command 'cucumber -f pretty -f html -o report.html'
+3. Execute the command 'cucumber'

-  Example: On command prompt Documents\GitHub\ruby_bdd>cucumber
+   * Example: On command prompt Documents\GitHub\ruby_bdd>cucumber
-- Watch the automation test run

-- For advance reporting, execute the command 'cucumber -f pretty -f html -o report.html'
+   * For advance reporting, execute the command 'cucumber -f pretty -f html -o report.html'

      This will output the result to STDOUT and also it will create a report.html file under rubby_bdd folder